 The online database of the non-profit Law Library Microform Consortium, providing access to thousands of legal titles, including U.S., foreign, and international law.

 A fully searchable database of more than 21,000 Anglo-American monographs including casebooks, local practice manuals, form books, works for lay readers, pamphlets, letters, and speeches.
 Treatises from major legal thinkers are included — Coke, Blackstone, Bentham, Maitland, Kent, Story, Holmes and more.
 The collection is derived from two reference sources for historical legal studies: the Nineteenth Century Legal Treatises and Twentieth Century Legal Treatises microfilm collections.
+Also see the alternative interface Artemis Primary Sources that allows users to search across multiple databases and to analyze content using frequency and term-relationship tools.

 A fully searchable digital archive that includes both The Making of Modern Law: Primary Sources I, 1620-1926, as well as Primary Sources II, 1763-1970.
 Primary Sources I, 1620-1926, is a digital archive of the published records of the American colonies, documents published by state constitutional conventions, state codes, city charters, law dictionaries, digests and more.
 Primary Sources II, 1763-1970, supports far-reaching research in legal and social history, from the 18th century to the era following World War II and consists of United States state and territorial codes, municipal codes, and constitutional convention and compilations.
+Also see the alternative interface Artemis Primary Sources that allows users to search across multiple databases and to analyze content using frequency and term-relationship tools.

 Provides official court filings from the final years of the court’s fourth chief justice, John Marshall, through the first 10 years of the court’s 15th chief justice, Warren Earl Burger.
 Some cases consist of a few documents, while others may include dozens of documents.
 It includes famous briefs written by leading attorneys (many of whom later became judges and associates of the Court).
 It also contains briefs written by institutions, corporations, and advocacy groups, including the NAACP, the ACLU and The New York Times.
 The collection does not include the Court’s rulings, opinions or decisions, but focuses on the legal documents and records presented to the court.
+Also see the alternative interface Artemis Primary Sources that allows users to search across multiple databases and to analyze content using frequency and term-relationship tools.

 Titles include the Oxford International Encyclopedia of Peace, Parry & Grant Encyclopaedic Dictionary of International Law, 3rd ed., and the Encyclopedia of Human Rights.